syadegari/mlops-multimodel-k8s-demo/README.md

 ### 6.1 Artificial Load

-In order to observe Horizontal Pod Autoscaling (HPA), we need to inject artificial load and add basic observability.
-This is managed by two scripts `load_test_classifier.py` and `load_test_lm.py` for each deployed pod.
-Each script adds a time sleep in the request handler and performs a small dummy CPU loop that can be controlled with `ARTIFICIAL_CPU_LOAD` that is located in `deployment.yaml` of each pod, respectively.
+In order to observe Horizontal Pod Autoscaling (HPA), we inject artificial load and add basic observability.

+- Two client scripts, `load_test_classifier.py` and `load_test_lm.py`, send concurrent HTTP requests to the services.
+- On the server side, each service can perform a small CPU-bound loop per request, controlled by the `ARTIFICIAL_CPU_SEC` environment variable configured in the corresponding `deployment.yaml`.

+By combining higher request rates in the load test with `ARTIFICIAL_CPU_SEC`, we can reliably push CPU utilisation above the HPA target, even on small hardware.

 ### 6.2 Metrics & Logging

-- Each load test script measures the following (application level) metrics:
+- Each load test script measures simple application-level metrics:
-  - Request latency (start/end timestamps).
+  - request latency (start/end timestamps),
-  - Request count, error count.
+  - request count and error count.
-- Kubernetes-level metrics (CPU and memory usage) can be measured with `kubectl top pods`
+- Kubernetes-level metrics (CPU and memory usage) can be inspected with `kubectl top pods`.
-- Structured JSON logs from FastAPI (request id, path, latency, status).
+- The services emit structured JSON logs from FastAPI (path, method, latency, status), which can be aggregated if needed.

 ---